Panchayat (TV series): Filming

 The series was shot in a real panchayat office located at Mahodiya Village, Sehore district in Madhya Pradesh, whereas the script was set in a fictional backdrop in Uttar Pradesh.
 According to the lead actor Jitendra Kumar, the series was shot in the month of March and April 2019, which wrapped within two months.
 However he opined as, during the time period, the temperature was extremely hot and was difficult to shoot, further adding that it was a tough time for the crew members who were 150 in number, as many used to stand in the fields holding umbrellas or lights.
 Raghubir Yadav eventually said about shooting in real locations, stating that "It turned out to be really well as the aesthetics and the vivid hues of the village life can be clearly seen in the show."

 In an interview with Hindustan Times, Jitendra stated "My initial understanding of a panchayat was a big tree with five PANCH or sarpanch and other people sitting in its shade.
 They are usually fighting over a land dispute and come up with a solution right there.
-But actually, Panchayat is like an office and every panchayat follows a process.
+But actually, a Panchayat is like an office and every panchayat follows a process.
 The show talks about the problems of villagers which appear to be very funny for us."

+Location

+The series was filmed at a real panchayat office in Mahodiya, Sehore district, Madhya Pradesh, located about 40 km from Bhopal.
+It marked Deepak Kumar Mishra’s first full-length directorial project following his work on the second seasons of Permanent Roommates and Humorously Yours!.
+The soundtrack and background score were composed by Anurag Saikia, while cinematography and editing were handled by Amitabha Singh and Amit Kulkarni, respectively.